lauderfamily/trevor/_posts/2021-09-17-Church-Class-List.md

 I'm assuming this is a bug as I can see class information for individual members in the Directory.

-I wrote this [project](https://github.com/trevorlauder/church-class-list) to retrieve the data and output the members of the class I enter.
+I wrote this [project](https://github.com/trevorlauder/church-class-list) to retrieve the data and output the class list.
 I include a Docker image, or you can run it on iOS with [Pythonista](https://omz-software.com/pythonista/).